rpires-dev/laravel_lighthouse_voyager_cloudinary/README.md

 ```
 and there is where you enter and collaborate 😃
 <br> <br>
 There you have it folks your own laravel api with GraphQl, Voyager and Cloudinary.
-I hope it didn’t toke you guys too long to have it running, cause if did i totally ruined the objective if this endeavour, let me know ;)
+I hope it didn’t toke you guys too long to have it running, cause if it did i totally ruined the objective if this endeavour, let me know ;)

 ### ⚽️ Enjoy!